Logi-WA/Takeaway/README.md

 - `src/test/java` contains a package that has an Alltests class that can perform all the test in the package
     - `is.vinnsla` contains all tests for the backend of the project
+    - `is.vidmot` as we were instructed we did not make test cases for vidmot as the course did not teach  how we should test javafx

 ## Markdown